-When it comes to Tulane University Law School's Online Master of Jurisprudence in Labor and Employment Law (MJ-LEL) program, human resources (HR) is the first field to pop into most prospective students' minds.
+When it comes to Tulane University Law School's online Master of Jurisprudence in Labor & Employment Law (MJ-LEL) program, human resources (HR) is the first field to pop into most prospective students' minds.
 But, as students are already realizing, employment law extends far beyond the realm of HR.

 "I'm not in HR.
-I'm a union rep," current Online MJ-LEL student Gary M. told us.
+I'm a union rep," current online MJ-LEL student Gary Maxwell told us.
 "But it goes hand in hand with what I do—negotiation, labor law, FMLA, those are the things I'm really hands-on in."

 Regardless of the role a student has outside of the classroom, they can be assured that their labor law courses are delivered on their schedule, through the convenience of a virtual classroom.